imjoy-team/ImJoy/docs/development.md

 Feel free to modify the code, save and run again.
 To understand more, please proceed further.

+For development in Python, you can use the [jupyter notebook extension](https://github.com/imjoy-team/imjoy-jupyter-extension).

 If you are new to web development (Javascript, HTML, CSS etc.), you may want to take a look at a few tutorials on [W3School](https://www.w3schools.com/).

 Specifically, we recommend to go through the following tutorials: